dbmcclain/Lisp-Actors/xTActors/README.md

 DM/RAL 10/15/25 -- Simplify your life!
 ---

 Actors programming is the ultimate in luxurious simplicity, while rewarding your efforts with the maximum in parallel concurrent execution.
 It took me the better part of 20 years to finally achieve a simple and painless way to take maximum advantage of my multi-core processors.
-And here it is - _Transactional Hewitt Actors_.
+And here it is - _Transactional Conventional Hewitt Actors_.

 Don't even bother thinking about threads and locks and even more complicated things.
 Just program like you own the machine, but do your future self a huge favor and program in a Functional Programming paradigm, and with pattern matching at your disposal.
 We are still Lisp, and if you violate functional protocols - i.e., treating shared data as mutable - then you open your future self to a world of hurt, and you make it almost impossible to fully flex the SMP multi-core architecture of your machine.